Training needs analysis

 Training Needs Analysis (TNA)

-What is Training Needs Analysis (TNA)?
+TNA full form: Training Needs Analysis

 Training Needs Analysis (TNA) is a systematic process used by organizations to identify the gaps between the current skills, knowledge, and abilities of their employees and the skills and knowledge required to meet organizational goals and objectives.